salanisor/role_sample_with_collections/README.md

 Requirements
 ------------

-Completion of this above steps.
+Completion of the steps above.

 Role Defaults
 -------------